 The company manufactures and sell furniture and architectural products made from coconut palmwood.

 b.
 Geographical Segment

 The company operates predominantly in the geographical segment of Fiji.
-In 2017, 83% of the sales were in Fiji (2016: 86%).
+In 2018, 86% of the sales were in Fiji (2017: 83%).
+All assets of the business are located in Fiji.